 Public art has the power to energize and enhance our public spaces, make us think, and transform where we live, work, and play.

-Meet Luke Ramsey, the City's new Artist in Residence
+Luke Ramsey - Artist in Residence

-Luke Ramsey is the City's new Artist in Residence.
+Luke Ramsey is the City's Artist in Residence.
 The new Artist in Residence program aims to ‘keep art in mind’, providing the opportunity for a local artist to work collaboratively with City staff and the community to identify and develop a creative artwork for one or more capital projects over a one-year term.
+Learn more.

 Bastion Square and Centennial Square Art on Parkades